General Stefan Grot-Rowecki Bridge: Description

-Rebuilding for the S8 expressway
+Reconstruction for the S8 expressway

-In September 2009, the GDDKiA started rebuilding Trasa Toruńska, along with the bridge, to become an expressway, widening the bridge to ten lanes (five in each direction).
-After the completion of the reconstruction and the construction of a link between Konotopa and Powązkowska Street, the whole route will form part of the S8 expressway.
+In September 2009, the General Directorate for National Roads and Highways (GDDKiA) began an extensive refurbishment of the Toruń thoroughfare, along with the bridge, to upgrade it into an expressway.
+The bridge was widened to ten lanes (five in each direction), four central lanes carry express traffic, while the six lanes on the sides serve local traffic with interchanges with streets running along the river.
+After the completion of the reconstruction and the construction of a link between Konotopa and Powązkowska Street, the whole route forms a part of the S8 expressway.
+The widening of the bridge also allowed adding a dedicated cycling lane and wide walkway along the sides of the bridge.

 The project was planned for 2008 through to 2010, but the city's problems with the construction of the new Maria Skłodowska-Curie Bridge caused investment delays because of the lack of alternative routes during the reconstruction of the bridge.

 The contract for reconstruction was finally signed in July 2013 and the work finished by October 2015 and the bridge has reopened.
-Modernisation of the bridge involved widening of two independent decks with braced cantilevers by a total of more than 9 m and strengthening the structure by external prestressing.
+Modernization of the bridge involved widening of two independent decks with braced cantilevers by a total of more than 9 m and strengthening the structure by external prestressing.
 The design included increasing the load capacity of the bridge by using over 100 straight prestressed tendons on each of two superstructures.